 Through strategic programming and coalition building, FEED MKE is redistributing surplus food, diverting waste through composting, and fostering systems-wide solutions to build a healthier, more resilient Milwaukee. 🔗 milwaukee.gov/feedmke

-This Dev Sprint will provide participants with the opportunity to hear from partners in the process – including composters, food recovery organizations, food pantry operators, and private citizens – all of whom have challenges ripe for tech-focused interventions.
+This Dev Sprint will provide participants with the opportunity to hear from partners in the process – including composters, food recovery organizations, food pantry operators, and private citizens – from across the State – all of whom have challenges ripe for tech-focused interventions.

 Important Notes:

-Challenge groups will have have until Monday, December 15th, 2025 to submit their product pitch.
+✔️Challenge groups will have until Monday, December 15th, 2025 to submit their product pitch.